Move-Out Inspection Checklist for Florida Landlords

 Why does the move-out inspection matter in Florida?

 The move-out inspection is your evidence-gathering step.
-Under Florida Statute 83.49, you have 15 days to return the full deposit if you make no deductions, or 30 days to send a written claim notice by certified mail if you withhold anything.
+Under Florida Statute 83.49, you have 15 days to return the full deposit if you make no deductions, or 30 days to send a written claim notice by certified mail or email if you withhold anything.
 The inspection is how you document condition well enough to support that claim.

 The 30-day clock starts when the tenant vacates — not when you get around to the walk-through.
 Inspect the same day keys come back.
 Wait two weeks and you've burned half your window to gather evidence and mail the notice.
 A room-by-room record, compared against your move-in documentation, is what separates a legitimate deduction from a "damages — $400" line a judge throws out.